AssetLedger/about/README.md

 * **Encryption** :-
   - All your text data is encrypted by our encryption algorithym but the pictures and pdf documents you upload in the app wont be encrypted.

+### **DISCLAIMER**
+- All the data uploaded on our application is the choice of the users and we do not promote any illegal activity on our application.
+- We do not use any of your data but at the same time we are not responsible for any kind of unethically data usage or theft done any online hacker or so not associated with us.

 ## **Contact Us**
 ### **Developer**